miniplug/miniplug/docs/API.md

 The miniplug API is heavily Promise-based.
 Most methods return Promises.

-miniplug uses the [Bluebird][] library.
-That means that Promises returned by miniplug have all the useful methods from Bluebird, too.
-See its [API reference][Bluebird API] for a list.
+miniplug uses the [Bluebirdish][] library.
+Bluebirdish implements methods from the Bluebird library on top of native PRomises.
+That means that Promises returned by miniplug have many of the useful methods from Bluebird, too.
+See its [API reference][Bluebird API] for documentation, and the [Bluebirdish Readme][] for a list of available methods.

 Promises work really well with JavaScript [async functions][].
 Async functions are available in Node.js in versions 8 and up.
 If you are using an older